General Electric Catalyst: Market

-The GE Catalyst is intended to cover the market between the sub 850 hp General Electric H80 and the CT7.
-It is designed to compete with the Pratt & Whitney Canada PT6 which has led the small turboprop market for 50 years with over 51,000 units produced.
-The Catalyst has been selected to power the new Beechcraft Denali single engine turboprop aircraft, seating up to 12 passengers at over 280 kn for 1500 NM.
-GE plans to invest up to $1 billion in the project, including $400 million for a manufacturing center in Europe.
+The GE Catalyst covers the market between the sub-850 hp General Electric H80 and the CT7.
+It was designed to compete with the Pratt & Whitney Canada PT6, which at the Catalyst's launch had led the small turboprop market for 50 years with over 51,000 units produced.
+The Catalyst was selected to power the Beechcraft Denali single-engine turboprop, seating up to 12 passengers at over 280 kn for 1500 NM.
+GE planned to invest up to $1 billion in the project, including $400 million for a manufacturing center in Europe.

 Design

-The 1300 shp Advanced Turboprop could be extended in an 850–1600 hp range.
-Its 16:1 overall pressure ratio allow a 20% lower fuel burn and 10% higher cruise power than same size class competition with a 4000–6000 hour mean time between overhauls (MTBO).
-The compressor is derived from the General Electric T700 with four axial stages and a single centrifugal stage, with the same 3D aerodynamics design used in the GE9X.
+The 1300 shp Advanced Turboprop can be extended across an 850–1600 hp range.
+Its 16:1 overall pressure ratio allows a 20% lower fuel burn and 10% higher cruise power than same-size-class competitors, with a 4,000–6,000 hour mean time between overhauls (MTBO).
+The compressor is derived from the General Electric T700, with four axial stages and a single centrifugal stage, using the same 3D aerodynamic design as the GE9X.
 The engine includes variable stator vanes (VSVs) and 3D printed parts.

 The reverse-flow single-annular combustor resembles the GE-Honda HF120 design.
-The two-stage single-crystal high pressure turbine will be the first in this class of engines to be fully cooled.
+The two-stage single-crystal high pressure turbine is the first in this class of engine to be fully cooled.
 The three-stage low-pressure turbine is contra-rotating.
-A FADEC integrated propulsion control system will govern both engine and propeller pitch as an entire system.
+A FADEC integrated propulsion control system governs both engine and propeller pitch as a single system.

-Twelve 3D-printed parts replace 855 parts: frames, combustor liners, sumps, exhaust case, bearing housings, stationary components in the flowpath, and heat exchangers.
+Twelve 3D-printed parts replace 855 conventional parts: frames, combustor liners, sumps, exhaust case, bearing housings, stationary components in the flowpath, and heat exchangers.
 Overall weight is reduced by 5% and brake specific fuel consumption is improved by 1%.
 3D printing is not used for rotating components such as blades, discs and rotors.
-35% of the engine will be printed at GE, reducing the serialized part count to 35.
-They are printed from a titanium alloy.
+Some 35% of the engine is printed at GE, reducing the serialized part count to 35.
+The printed parts are made from a titanium alloy.

 The time between overhauls is 4,000 hours, 33% more than its leading competitor.

 It is the first turboprop in its class with two stages of variable stator vanes.

-It will feature a composite, five-bladed propeller system from McCauley, a subsidiary of Textron.
+It features a composite, five-bladed propeller system from McCauley, a subsidiary of Textron.

-Turboprops now have to be certificated for high-altitude ice crystal icing: a compressor blisk has to survive an impact from an ice ball.
+Turboprops must be certificated for high-altitude ice crystal icing, which requires a compressor blisk to survive an impact from an ice ball.

-This would require a 2 lb (1.13kg) heavier first stage and would hamper the engine aerodynamics.
+Meeting this by structural means would have required a 2 lb heavier first stage and would have hampered the engine's aerodynamics.

-GE proposed channelling to the engine inlet hot oil from an accessory gearbox sump to avoid growing ice and will test this in a Canadian cold weather facility in summer 2018.
+GE instead proposed channelling hot oil from an accessory gearbox sump to the engine inlet to prevent ice buildup, and planned to test this at a Canadian cold weather facility in the summer of 2018.

 Cooled turbines allow over 300 °F higher operating temperatures.

-Its FADEC, VSVs and a three-stage counter-rotating LP turbine generates 10% higher cruise power, maintaining peak efficiency at off-design conditions for better lapse rate and altitude power.
+Its FADEC, VSVs and three-stage counter-rotating LP turbine generate 10% higher cruise power, maintaining peak efficiency at off-design conditions for better lapse rate and altitude power.

-The one-piece sump replaces 45 conventional parts and will be printed in just four days down from 14 initially.
+The one-piece sump replaces 45 conventional parts and is printed in four days, down from 14 initially.